 Founded in 1965, the Internal Medicine Residency program is affiliated with the University of California at Los Angeles (UCLA) School of Medicine.
 Our residency offers a balanced mix of academics and exposure to complicated tertiary care patients as well as "bread and butter" medicine.

-Kaiser Permanente sponsors a three-year categorical residency, a preliminary medicine internship, a dual MPH/IM track, and a new combined Research/IM program.
-As the number of candidates will far exceed the 10 categorical interns and 8 preliminary positions (plus 3 Kaiser Permanente radiology prelim interns), interviews are by invitation only.
-We receive over 1100 categorical and over 800 preliminary medicine ERAS applications each year.
+Kaiser Permanente sponsors a three-year categorical residency, a preliminary medicine internship, a dual MPH/IM track, and a combined Research/IM program.
+As the number of candidates will far exceed the 12 categorical interns and 8 preliminary positions (plus 3 Kaiser Permanente radiology prelim interns), interviews are by invitation only.
+We receive over 1400 categorical and over 800 preliminary medicine ERAS applications each year.

 Historically, 50 percent of our graduates have entered competitive subspecialty fellowships, 25 percent into primary care, and 25 percent become hospitalists.
 Our residents have consistently matched into their first choice for fellowship training.
 Senior residents seeking primary care or hospitalist positions are highly recruited upon graduation by universities, private practices, and Kaiser Permanente.

 The proposed Kaiser Permanente School of Medicine will be located in Pasadena, CA. The Los Angeles Medical Center will be one of the core teaching hospitals.